open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 When activating a car with 1 Command Point, if you fail the test to use the Command Point you may make a Move Action but only moving up to 2 inches directly forward instead of losing the Command Point.

+### Ramming

+When you move into another car you may declare this as a deliberate attempt to ram if you have moved at least 6 inches during that action.
+To do this you must spend 1 Command Point, all cars involved in the collision will roll 3 control checks, however you may re-roll any failed skill checks for your control checks.

 ### Dodging

 When a car moves into contact with you you may choose to dodge them by spending a Command Point.
 If you do so you are not required to make a control check and may move your car up to 1 inch in any direction so long as it doesn't bring you into contact with another car or any terrain.